 The Company complies with accounting and disclosure requirements of FASB ASC Topic 260, Earnings Per Share.
-The Statements of Operations include a presentation of (loss) income per Public Shares and loss per Founder Shares following the two-class method of income per share.
-In order to determine the net (loss) income attributable to both the Public and Founder Shares, the Company first considered the total (loss) income allocable to both classes of shares.
-This is calculated using the total net (loss) income less any dividends paid.
-For purposes of calculating net (loss) income per share, any remeasurement of the ordinary shares subject to possible redemption was considered to be dividends paid to the public shareholders.
-Subsequent to calculating the total (loss) income allocable to both classes of shares, the Company allocated the amount using a ratio reflective of the respective participation rights of each class of shares.
-This resulted in an allocation of 80% for the Public Shares and 20% for the Founder Shares.
+The Statements of Operations include a presentation of income (loss) per public share and income (loss) per founder share following the two-class method of income per share.
+In order to determine the Net income (loss) attributable to both the public and founder shares, the Company first considered the total income (loss) allocable to both sets of shares.
+This is calculated using the total net income (loss) less any dividends paid.
+For purposes of calculating net income (loss) approximate to both sets of shares, the company first considered to be dividends paid to the public shareholders.
+Subsequent to calculating the total income (loss) allocable to both sets of shares, the company split the amount to be allocated using a ratio of 80% for the public shares and 20% for the founder shares, reflective of the respective participation rights.